Dries Wouters

-Dries Wouters (born 28 January 1997) is a Belgian professional footballer who plays as a centre-back or defensive midfielder for Belgian First Division A club Mechelen, on loan from Schalke 04.
+Dries Wouters (born 28 January 1997) is a Belgian professional footballer who plays as a centre-back or defensive midfielder for Belgian club Lommel.

 Career

 Wouters played with Genk as a junior.
 He made his Belgian Pro League debut with K.R.C.
 Genk on 10 May 2015 against SV Zulte Waregem.

 He signed for Schalke 04, newly relegated to the 2.
 Bundesliga, in July 2021.
 On 12 January 2022, Wouters returned to Belgium to join Mechelen on loan until the end of the season.
 On 20 June 2022, the loan was extended.

+On 27 June 2023, Wouters agreed to join Challenger Pro League club Lommel.